i. There are various types of emotions a trader feels during trading and they need to learn to deal with them.

-According to me, there are two types of regrets that affects a forex trader the most.
+According to me, there are two types of regrets that affect a forex trader the most.

 1. The regret of not getting in a trade

 It happens to almost every trader, sometimes we are not able to decide if we should get into a trade and we finally let that opportunity pass.